chickenLemonade/DavidPresent/readme.txt

 ____________TO DO:________________

-1 set background pic
+_1 set background color

-2 make varibles for score and hp
+_2 get pic of asteroid
-3 display score and hp
+3 write class for asteroid(make it move)

-4 get pic of asteroid
+4 get pic of spaceship
-5 write class for asteroid(make it move)
+5 write class for spaceship(move <-- and -->)

-6 get pic of spaceship
+6 make varibles for score and hp
-7 write class for spaceship(move <-- and -->)
+7 display score and hp

 8 write get hit function